W-David-Porter/acim/src/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 :::

 ::: details Simplified
-Collapse time by recognising you have everything.
+Collapse time by recognizing you have everything.
 Every collapse brings everyone closer to knowledge of oneness.
 :::